 - Don’t drink alcoholic beverages

 - Don’t use a computer

 - Don’t drive, ride a bike or operate heavy machinery

 - Do take notes to help while your memory is a little fuzzy

 Although the physical symptoms tend to resolve themselves eventually, it is the emotional issues that can be the most long-lasting when you have a concussion.
-This is one of the reasons that the treatment and management of concussions has been so difficult in the past.
+This is one of the reasons that the treatment and management of concussions have been so difficult in the past.
 It’s up to the patient to report their symptoms, but you might not realize sadness and behavioural challenges are symptoms that you are not fully recovered from your concussion.
 You might choose to suffer in silence with emotional stress-related issues out of embarrassment or because you do not recognize they are symptoms.

 Watch for mood swings, depressed mood, or increasing anxiety or panic symptoms as this can be a sign you require further treatment.
 Speaking to your doctor and letting your physical therapist and family members know you are experiencing these feelings is important as they can help to monitor symptoms and ensure the proper treatment and management is provided.

-Many of the emotional issues you face can be caused by the after effects of concussion and the impact it might have on your life.
+Many of the emotional issues you face can be caused by the after-effects of concussion and the impact it might have on your life.
 This can include feeling left out when you are unable to attend practices and trigger feelings of physical, cognitive or emotional vulnerability, which can affect your identity and self-esteem and create fears that you won’t meet your goals or miss out on your plans.